SofianeB/B2SAFE-B2STAGE-Training/03-install-B2SAFE.md

 #REVERSELOOKUP_PASSWORD="" <-- the script will ask for the password upon execution
 HTTPS_VERIFY="False"
 ```
+If you added the trusted CA of the epic server to your trusted CAs you can set *HTTPS_VERIFY="True"*

-The resulting json file should look like this:
+After running the configuration script the resulting json file */opt/eudat/b2safe/conf/credentials* should look like this:
 ```sh
 {
     "handle_server_url": "https://epic4.storage.surfsara.nl:8007",